Mary Jane McCallum: Chancellor of Brandon University

 Upon her reappointment, Brandon University President Dr. David Docherty highlighted her “thoughtful guidance, her care, and her keen insight,” noting that her leadership “continues to inspire students, faculty, staff, and community supporters”.

-McCallum has described her work as Chancellor as a “wonderful journey” with the University’s students, faculty, and community.
+McCallum has described her work as Chancellor as a “good journey” with the University’s students, faculty, and community.

 Advocacy and public engagement

 McCallum is active in public education on the history and ongoing impacts of the Canadian Indian residential school system.
 She delivers workshops and presentations in which she shares her experience as a residential school survivor to foster understanding and awareness.
 Her writing on the subject includes the chapter “Bless Me Father for I Have Sinned,” published in First Lady Nation, Volume II: Stories by Aboriginal Women.

 Her advocacy focuses on social justice, Indigenous rights, and decolonization.
 Drawing on her professional work in northern and remote communities, she has emphasized the role of systemic racism and colonial policies in shaping health outcomes for Indigenous peoples.
 She argues that improving health requires addressing the social determinants of health and decolonizing institutions such as the health-care system.
 A central principle of her approach is supporting Indigenous communities to define and implement their own solutions.

 Through public statements and interventions in the Senate of Canada, McCallum has spoken on issues including racism, discrimination, and the ongoing impacts of colonialism on First Nations, Inuit, and Métis peoples.